al3913/DisasterReliefFoundation/docs/DesignDoc.md

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._

+"As a Helper, I want to store the needs that I want to contribute to in one place so that I can keep track of what needs I plan to contribute to."

+"As a User, I want to be able to "login" as an Admin, so that I can manage the website."

+"As a User, I want to be able to "login" as a Helper, so that I can donate to the charity"

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._

+"As a Helper, I want to be able to contact Managers so that I can receive help on any issues I have."

+Our enhancements involve a Request System, which allows users to make requests to the Admins about certain things they may want, and Admins are able to view and resolve those requests made by users.

 ## Application Domain